meilisearch/documentation/guides/advanced_guides/configuration.md

 The snapshot file path to import.

-This command stop the process if:
+This command will stop the process if:

 - a database already exist
 - no snapshot exist at provided path.